Photo of Trinity College, Dublin, Ireland, from my own collection. 🙂

 A tall man approached us at the shuttle bay, all bundled up in a parka, and wearing a furry hat with reddish hair poking out around the sides.
 He had a jolly disposition and apparently decided we needed help–and company.
 He stayed with us, first to figure out the shuttle intervals, and then to pass the time.

-Frankly at first I was a little afraid of him because he was getting so physically close and being so loud, and he smelled like alcohol from several feet away.
+Frankly, at first, I was a little afraid of him because he was getting so physically close and being so loud, and he smelled like alcohol from several feet away.
 He advised us to just not worry about the shuttle and “go and have a pint,” and then chirped happily about all sorts of random things.
-Hmmmm….
+Hmm…

 I shall forever remember him as quintessential “Irish Guy.” 🙂